vascoalramos/portfolio/README.md

 ## Deployment 📦

-Once you have done your setup.
-You need to put your website online!
+Once you have done your setup, you need to put your website online!

-What I chose was [Namecheap](https://namecheap.com) to domain and dns and github pages to run my website!
+What I chose was [Namecheap](https://namecheap.com) to domain and dns and [GitHub Pages](https://pages.github.com/) to run my website!

 Using the script I provide in [package.json](package.json) (I'm assuming your repo is already linked to your local folder and you have a gh-pages branch created), the only thing you have to do is to run the following command: